 Karl has covered every major beat in Washington, including the White House, Capitol Hill, the Pentagon, and the State Department.
 Karl covered all the major candidates in the 2016 election, including the first interview with Donald Trump of the 2016 election cycle, and interviews with Jeb Bush, Marco Rubio, Ted Cruz, Bernie Sanders who knocked on Karl’s head for good luck, and a very rare, exclusive interview with the reclusive billionaire Charles Koch.
 A regular contributor to "This Week with George Stephanopoulos," Karl also serves as a guest anchor for the program.

-Prior to his current post at the White House, Karl served as ABC's Senior Political Correspondent, covering national political news, including presidential politics and Congress.
+Prior to his current post, Karl served as ABC's Senior Political Correspondent, covering national political news, including presidential politics and Congress.
 In his 15 years in Washington, Karl earned a reputation as a fierce government watchdog for his aggressive investigations of government waste.

 Karl joined ABC News in January 2003 as the network's Senior Foreign Affairs correspondent covering the State Department.
 He traveled around the world with Secretaries of State Colin Powell and Condoleezza Rice.
 In December 2005 Karl was named Senior National Security correspondent.
 He reported extensively on the situation in Darfur, Sudan, visiting the war-torn country three times in 2005, and earning an Emmy nomination for his reporting.